Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 Solved examples with simulations based on randomly generated innovations:  zb_simul_example_xx.ipynb

+NOTE:

-**  As a check before uploading to this repository, I ran the example models using both my Python code and Uhlig's MATLAB code and compared, not only output matrices and graphs, but also intermediate matrices.
-As best as I can tell, these matrices are identical for all models.
-That said, I am aware that there maybe discrepancies between the eigenvalues and eigenvectors computed by Python compared to MATLAB. **
+As a check before uploading to this repository, I ran the example models using both my Python code and Uhlig's MATLAB code.
+I then  compared, not only output matrices and graphs, but also intermediate matrices.
+Best as I can tell, these are identical for all models.
+That said, I am aware that there maybe discrepancies between the eigenvalues and eigenvectors computed by Python compared to MATLAB.